mitalistack/mitalistack/README.md

 <h1 align="left">Mitali Hariyale</h1>

 <p align="left">
-Full Stack Web Developer focused on building scalable and responsive web applications using the MERN Stack.
+Full Stack Web Developer focused on building scalable, responsive, and user-friendly web applications using the MERN Stack.
+I enjoy turning ideas into real-world products that solve practical problems and deliver smooth user experiences.
 </p>

 <p align="left">
-Interested in backend development, API integration, database management, and modern frontend architecture.
+I specialize in developing full-stack applications with clean architecture, efficient backend systems, and modern frontend interfaces.
+My work focuses on performance, scalability, and maintainability.
 </p>

 ---

 ## About Me

-- Full Stack Web Developer specializing in MERN Stack Development
+- Full Stack Web Developer specializing in MERN Stack (MongoDB, Express.js, React.js, Node.js)
-- Focused on clean UI implementation and scalable backend systems
+- Strong focus on building responsive and interactive frontend interfaces using React.js
-- Interested in REST APIs, authentication systems, and database management
+- Experience in backend development including REST APIs, authentication, and server-side logic
+- Interested in database design and efficient data handling using MongoDB
-- Passionate about building real-world web applications
+- Passionate about creating real-world projects with practical use cases
+- Focused on writing clean, modular, and scalable code
-- Continuously improving development and problem-solving skills
+- Continuously improving skills in system design, problem solving, and modern web development practices
+- Enthusiastic about learning new technologies and applying them in production-level projects

 ---